rocky-linux/documentation/docs/guides/templates-automation-packer-vsphere.md

 Those credentials needs some grant access to your VSphere environment.

-Let's create a json file (in the future, the format of this file will change to the HCL format):
+Let's create a json file (in the future, the format of this file will change to the HCL):

 ```
 {